shvets/shvets.github.io/source/blog/2014-10-31-configuring_linux_box_with_scripts.md

 * We want to have **same environment for all developers**, no matter on what platform they are working now.

-* We are **working on multiple projects** on same computer unit.
+* We are **working on multiple projects** on same **computer unit**.
 As a result, suddenly your computer has "hidden", hard-to-discover inter-project dependencies or different versions of the same library.

 * We want to run Continuous Integration Server jobs that start services on **same ports** for different set of acceptance tests (isolated jobs).

 * To overcome **"It works on my machine!"** syndrome - when development environment is different from production environment.

 * Sometimes required software is **not available** on developer's platform.
 Example: 64-bit instant client for oracle was broken for almost two years on OSX  >= 10.7.

 * **Development for PAAS**, such as Heroku, Engine Yard etc. You can find and build virtualization that is pretty close to your platform.

-We will take a look at how can we do provisioning for **Vagrant** and **Docker**.
+We will take a look at how we can do provisioning for **Vagrant** and **Docker**.
 Both tools are built on top of **VirtualBox**.

 ## Installing and configuring Vagrant

 **Vagrant** is the wrapper around VirtualBox.
 It is a tool for managing virtual machines via simple to use **command line** interface.
-With it you can work in a clean environment based on a standard template - **base box**.
+With this tool you can work in a clean environment based on a standard template - **base box**.

 In order to use Vagrant you have to install these programs:

 * [VirtualBox][VirtualBox].
-Download it from dedicated web site and install it as native program.
+Download it from dedicated web site and install as native program.
 You can use it in UI mode, but it's not required.

 * [Vagrant][Vagrant].
 Before it was distributed as ruby gem, now it's packaged as **native application**.
 Once installed, it will be accessible from command line as **vagrant** command.

 You have to decide what linux image fits your needs.
-I our case we use **Ubuntu 14.04 LTS 64-bit** image - it is identified with **"ubuntu/trusty64"** key.
+In our case we use **Ubuntu 14.04 LTS 64-bit** image - it is identified with **"ubuntu/trusty64"** key.
+You can see other images [here][vagrant_cloud].

 Download and install it: